-The Canon EOS-1D Mark IV and the Fujifilm X-T100 are two digital cameras that were officially introduced, respectively, in October 2009 and May 2018.
+The Canon EOS-1D Mark IV and the Fujifilm X-T100 are two digital cameras that were announced, respectively, in October 2009 and May 2018.
 The 1D Mark IV is a DSLR, while the X-T100 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D Mark IV) and an APS-C (X-T100) sensor.
-The Canon has a resolution of 16 megapixel, whereas the Fujifilm provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 16 megapixels, whereas the Fujifilm provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D Mark IV vs Fujifilm X-T100

 The side-by-side display below illustrates the physical size and weight of the Canon 1D Mark IV and the Fujifilm X-T100.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D Mark IV – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T100 is considerably smaller (59 percent) than the Canon 1D Mark IV.
 Moreover, the X-T100 is substantially lighter (64 percent) than the 1D Mark IV.
 It is worth mentioning in this context that the 1D Mark IV is splash and dust resistant, while the X-T100 does not feature any corresponding weather-sealing.